FirstEast/1e-Disco/README.md

 To view the state of the Disco System and control it, open a browser head to port 90 on the DiscoServer machine.
 The port number may change back to 80 at some point.

 **NOTE: the BeatServer MUST be run after the DiscoServer is up.**

+We have found that the dancefloor appears to have lower latency in response to music when the DiscoServer and BeatServer are running on the same machine.
+If the DJ computer has the necessary libraries installed, it may be easiest to run both on localhost.
+We have also found that it is not necessary to use a static IP address if the joint server+beat machine happens to be plugged into ethernet in the same room as the Dancefloor (Goodale Lounge).
+Other configurations have not been tested.

+Also, things will get ugly if you try running the DiscoServer on two machines at once.
+The dancefloor may receive packets from both of them and look very spastic.

 ## Running Code on the PixelPusher
 **NOTE: I don't actually know how this works.**